-1. To create a recipe, click on the Programming Workspace icon.

-2. In order to create a recipe in the software you must duplicate an existing recipe.
-You can either duplicate a group/company member's recipe or open the 'RECIPES' folder on the left-hand side of the software and select 'Recipe_TEMPLATE'.
+- 2. If you are editing and existing recipe, highlight the recipe and click on 'Edit'. - 3.
+If you need to create a new recipe you must copy an existing recipe.
+You can either copy a group/company member's recipe or select the 'RECIPES' folder and select 'Recipe_TEMPLATE'.

-NOTE: If you are dicing a 200 mm (8") wafer, select 'Recipe TEMPLATE Wfr'.
+NOTE: If you are dicing a 200 mm (8") wafer, select 'Recipe_TEMPLATE_Wfr'.

-3. Click 'Duplicate Recipe' and create a recipe name.
+4. Next click 'Copy' and a pop-up window will appear.
 Make sure you save your recipe in any other folder besides the 'RECIPES' folder.
-You can either find your folder by using the drop-down menu or you can create a new folder name by typing into the 'Folder' box.
-Click 'Ok'.
+You can either find your folder by using the drop-down menu or you can create a new folder selecting 'Type new group name'.
+Click 'Ok' when finished.